dstraube/oregon-hospitals/README.md

 # oregon-hospitals
-Exploratory analysis of Oregon hospital profitability with respect to ACA enactment.
+Chartbook of Oregon hospital profitability with respect to ACA enactment.